phil-fradkin/phil-fradkin.github.io/things_im_reading.md

 - [2024/09] There is no antimemetics division by qntm 5/5
     - Might have to add this to my all time favorites
     - So many cool ideas and concepts here absolutely amazing.
-    - I think that videogames are like time antimemes.
-All of a sudden you don't know where the time went and it makes it feel dangerous.
     - Avoiding thinking about hard problems that you are worried about are like antimemes.

 ## All time favorites